Cultural engagement is one of the five priorities in our Social Responsibility and Civic Engagement plan.

 As a key driver of social development and cultural exchange, we give a distinct priority to our cultural and creative activities, as they function as a bridge between our university and the public.

-Each of our unique cultural institutions – the Whitworth, The John Rylands Research Institute and Library, Manchester Museum and Jodrell Bank Discovery Centre – focus on building civic, national and international partnerships to advance the social, environmental and individual wellbeing of our communities.
+Each of our unique cultural institutions – the Whitworth, The John Rylands Research Institute and Library, Manchester Museum and Jodrell Bank Centre for Engagement – focus on building civic, national and international partnerships to advance the social, environmental and individual wellbeing of our communities.

 These institutions are engaging individuals, civil society organisations, educators, leaders and employers through diverse collections, ideas, objects, events, performances, exhibitions, partnerships and inspirational spaces.